 Pathophysiology of Multifocal Atrial Tachycardia

 The heart consists of four chambers.
 The upper two chambers of the heart represent right and left atrium; the lower two chambers represent the right and left ventricle.
-The electrical impulses normally arise from the sinoatrial node (termed: sinus node), which acts as a cardiac pacemaker which adjusts the rate at which the heart beats.
-As the electrical signal passes from SA node through the walls of the atria, it causes their contraction, the signal slows down allowing the atria to contract before the ventricles.
+The electrical impulses normally arise from the sinoatrial node (termed: sinus node), which acts as a cardiac pacemaker which adjusts the rate at which the heartbeats.
+As the electrical signal passes from the SA node through the walls of the atria, it causes their contraction, the signal slows down allowing the atria to contract before the ventricles.
 This delay is demonstrated as the PR interval in the ECG.